Elephanta Caves: Wedding of Shiva

 The niche image carved on the southwest wall, near the Linga shrine (see 6 on plan) is the wedding of Shiva and Parvati.
 This legend is called the Kalyanasundara in Hindu texts.
 Parvati is seen standing to Shiva's right, the customary place for a Hindu bride at the wedding.
 The carvings are substantially damaged, but the ruined remains of the sculpture have been significant to scholarly studies of Hindu literature.
 In many surviving versions of the Puranas, the wedding takes place in King Parvata's palace.
 However, in this Elephanta Cave panel, the narrative shows some earlier version.
 Here King Parvata standing behind Parvati gives away the bride to Shiva while Brahma is the priest in the grotto relief.
 Gods, goddesses and celestial apsaras are cheering witness to the wedding.
 Vishnu is witness to the marriage, standing tall behind the sitting Brahma on the right side of the panel.
 Just above the main images rishi (sages) and a few characters hanging from the ceiling are seen blessing the wedding.

 The groom Shiva is shown calm and young, while Parvati is depicted as shy and emotional.
 Her head is tilted towards him and her eyelids joyfully lowered, while his hand (now broken) is holding hers.
 Their dress reflect the Hindu customs.
-He wears the sacred thread across his chest, she the customary jewelry.
+He wears the sacred thread across his chest, she the customary jewellery.
 The other characters shown in the wedding carry items or are shown holding items that typically grace a Hindu wedding.
 Chandra (moon god), for example, holds a traditionally decorated water vessel (kalash).
 Brahma, the priest, is squatting on the floor to the right tending the yajna fire (agni mandapa).